AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/customize-workfront/use-layout-templates/copy-a-layout-template.md

 For more information about layout templates, see [Create and manage layout templates](../../../administration-and-setup/customize-workfront/use-layout-templates/create-and-manage-layout-templates.md).

-For information about layout templates for groups, see [Create and modify a group’s layout templates](../../../administration-and-setup/manage-groups/work-with-group-objects/create-and-modify-a-groups-layout-templates.md).
+For information about layout templates for groups, see [Create and modify a group's layout templates](../../../administration-and-setup/manage-groups/work-with-group-objects/create-and-modify-a-groups-layout-templates.md).

 ## Access requirements